-Clicking the triangle next to Transform will show Position, Scale, Rotation and more.
-Each of these aspects are keyframes – a location on the timeline that marks the beginning or end of a transition.
+Clicking the triangle next to Transform will show Position, Scale, Rotation, and more.
+Each of these aspects is a keyframe – a location on the timeline that marks the beginning or end of a transition.
 To add a keyframe, select which characteristic you want to alter and click forward on the timeline.

 Easing can make transitions between keyframes look less choppy by organically speeding up or slowing down the animation.
 Find the Keyframe Assistant menu under Animation to incorporate easing.
 Easy Ease does what the name suggests by easing the element on both sides of the keyframe.

 Parenting synchronises the changes of one layer with another layer’s transformation.
 The wheel of a car, for instance, would be the child layer of a vehicle’s body, which is the parent.
 In this case, every time the car is moved, rotated or scaled, the wheel goes with it.

 To assign the parent/child relationship, first make sure that your anchor points are correctly aligned.
 Think about it like the skeleton of a figure – what are the joints?
 When something rotates, where will it rotate from?
 Drag the anchor point to change its position.

 Once these points are determined, select the intended child element and click the spiral icon under Parent.
 Then, drag it to the parent element and release – the two are now paired and any changes you make will affect both parts of your new element.

 The Puppet tool adds natural motion to a rasterised image.
 A snake can bob its head while its tail shakes, for example, all with the placement of a few pins.